 An ABN is like an insurance policy.
 It helps protect you against unpaid claims (while informing your patients about potential expenses they may be responsible for).
 The problem is, using this complex form correctly can be a significant challenge, but it doesn’t have to be…

 Don’t let the confusion regarding the Medicare ABN form put your practice at serious financial and compliance risk.
-Register for this upcoming expert-led online training today.
+Register for this expert-led online training today.

 Toni Elhoms is an internationally known speaker and recognized subject matter expert on medical coding, reimbursement, and revenue cycle management.
 She is the Founder and CEO of Alpha Coding Experts, LLC.
 She holds multiple credentials with the American Health Information Management Association (AHIMA) and the American Academy of Professional Coders (AAPC).